bitdotgames/BHL/README.md

 > ...

 Please note that while bhl works fine under Windows the example assumes you are using \*nix platform.

+## Building

+bhl comes with its own simple build tool *bhl*. bhl tool is written in PHP and should work just fine both on \*nix and Windows platforms.

+It allows you to build frontend dll, backend dll, compile bhl sources into a binary, run unit tests etc.

+You can view all available build tasks with the following command:

+> $ bhl help

 ## Tests